Cognitive Behavioural Therapy

-Cognitive Behavioural Therapy (commonly known as CBT) is a form of mental health counselling based on the idea that “what we think (Cognition) affects the way we feel (Behave), and what we feel affects the way we think.”
+Cognitive Behavioural Therapy (commonly known as CBT) is a form of psychological therapy based on the idea that “what we think (Cognition) affects the way we feel (Behave), and what we feel affects the way we think.”

 It is built on five key CBT principles and directly addresses a number of ‘unhelpful thinking styles‘ or ‘thinking traps’ that people frequently ‘fall into’ as a result of previously learned or socially conditioned thinking styles.

 Unhelpful thinking styles are adopted as a direct result of the fundamental ‘underlying’ core beliefs and values that we develop over our lifetimes.

 Negative or adverse life experiences may often lead to the production of limiting beliefs which are any set of beliefs that somehow limit your ability to get on with your life.

 At Tranceform Psychology we can help you to cope and overcome many mental health problems and limitations using Cognitive Behavioural Therapy’s proven methods.

 By helping you to understand and manage your thoughts and beliefs we can teach you how to create different outcomes – feelings and behaviours.